-#HCLDR is a strong and vibrant online community of people who all share a passion for improving healthcare.
+HCLDR is a strong and vibrant online community of people who all share a passion for improving healthcare – through technology, processes and education.
 Our community includes patients, physicians, nurses, CEOs, IT folks, caregivers, policy makers and students from countries such as Canada, USA, Philippines, Ireland, Australia, New Zealand, Singapore, UK and South Africa.

-Since its launch in 2012 #HCLDR has grown beyond its humble beginnings and has exceeded even the wildest expectations of its founders.
-The Tuesday chats now regularly attract 125+ participants and generate over 11 Million impressions each week.
+Since its launch in 2012 HCLDR has grown beyond its humble beginnings and has exceeded even the wildest expectations of its founders.
+The Tuesday chats now regularly attract 125+ participants and generate over 12 Million impressions each week.
 It has been an incredible journey – one of constant evolution and change.
-In the spring of 2014 one such change occurred.
-Lisa Fields decided to retire from social media and from #HCLDR.
-Thankfully several members of the #HCLDR community stepped up and became full-time moderators to help guide and shape the community.
-As well, several members became trusted advisors – lending their knowledge, advice and expertise to the community.

 Colin Hung has enjoyed a 20 year career in software and information technology, the last 10 years in the healthcare IT industry.
 He has helped to design and launch over a dozen health and healthcare related products including solutions for: infection control, risk management, claims processing, electronic health records, performance improvement, patient feedback and patient engagement.

 Colin lives and works in his hometown of Toronto, Ontario, Canada.
 He is actively involved in the healthcare community.
 He not only hosts #hcldr, but is also a regular participant in #hcsmca and #HITsm tweetchats.
 As well, Colin is a member of Hacking Health, an organization dedicated to improving healthcare through collaborative innovation.